 Tom has participated on various committees at Cardinal Spellman High School over the years.
 Joining the Board of Trustees is the latest chapter of Tom’s continued commitment to Cardinal Spellman High School.

 John E. Walsh '76 - President, Independence Insurance and Alumnus

 John E. Walsh graduated from Cardinal Spellman High School in 1976.
 After high school, he earned his Bachelor’s Degree in Politics at Princeton University.
 John is the Founder and Principal of Walsh Strategies, where he specializes in helping leaders and organizations fully understand and consciously engage their various constituencies as a strategy to achieve their goals.
 He also is President of Independence Insurance Agency Inc., in Abington, a small business focused on meeting the insurance needs of families on the South Shore.

 Previously, John was Governor Deval Patrick’s Campaign Manager in 2005-2006, Transition Director for the incoming Patrick-Murray administration in 2007 and served as Chair of the Massachusetts Democratic Party from 2007 to 2013.
 He has actively participated in numerous campaigns, serving in many different capacities.

 John was elected and served ten years as a member of the Abington Board of Selectman and he served, for three years, as a member of the Plymouth County Charter Commission.
 He currently lives in Dorchester with his wife Donna.

-Barry Cosgrove '75 – Chair Emeritus; President & CEO, Blackmore Partners and Alumnus
+Barry Cosgrove '75 – Chair Emeritus, Board of Trustees; President & CEO, Blackmore Partners and Alumnus